Standards of Behavior

 Explain and apologize for delays.

-Thank you Exercise courtesy by saying "please" and "thank you" frequently in conversations.
+Exercise courtesy by saying "please" and "thank you" frequently in conversations.

 When customers and families leave Dosher, say "Thank you for choosing Dosher for your healthcare needs."